jutivia/org-scanner/README.md

 ### Backend

 The backend was implemented using **NestJS** and **MongoDB**.
-I leveraged the github's **GraphQL** endpoint instead of the REST endpoints for fetching GitHub’s repositories, and I gained several advantages:
+I leveraged the github's **GraphQL** endpoint instead of it's REST endpoints for fetching GitHub’s repositories, and I gained a couple advantages:
 - **Efficient Data Fetching**: The GraphQL endpoint allowed me to request exactly the fields I needed, reducing response size and improving performance.
 - **Single Query Multiple Resources**: With the GraphQL endpoint, I could fetch repositories and branches data in a single request, reducing the need for multiple api calls.